tomkoptel/notes-vault/Literature Notes/About Graphs.md

 Directional when one direction is possible.
 Non-directional or bi-directional graphs where the movement possible in both directions.
 The graph can be represented as an adjacency list.
 Where the vertex is a key to the list of edges coming out of the vertex.
 The graph can be represented as adjacency matrix.
-Where the wightes represented by two-dimensional array.
+Where the weights represented by two-dimensional array.
 Both rows and columns represent the underlying graph structure.
 ## Adjacency List
 The addition of vertex in the adjacency list is $O(1)$ operation.
 ```kotlin